lensfun/lensfun/docs/man/lensfun-update-data.1.rst

 of images taken with these devices.
 Lensfun is used by darktable, digiKam, rawstudio, GimpLensfun, UFRaw, and others.

-``update-lensfun-data`` is a command-line program that updates lensfun's database.
+``lensfun-update-data`` is a command-line program that updates lensfun's database.
 It looks whether a new version is available online, and if this is the case, it fetches the latest version and installs it locally.
 For the latter, the program needs root permissions.
 On many system, you get these by saying::

-    $ sudo update-lensfun-data
+    $ sudo lensfun-update-data

 and enter the root password.